davidb2/davidb2.github.io-old/_reviews/books.md

       <td>
         a story about farm arnimals revolting against the human farmers in an attempt to be self-controlled.
-        The plan seems to be a success as the farm animals scare off the farmer, but as the story progresses, the pigs of the farm steadily take the role of the human farmer, the story ending with the other farm animals not being able to tell the difference between humans and pigs.
-        This story is an allegory reflecting and criticizing the events of the
+        the plan seems to be a success as the farm animals scare off the farmer, but as the story progresses, the pigs of the farm steadily take the role of the human farmer, the story ending with the other farm animals not being able to tell the difference between humans and pigs. this story is an allegory reflecting and criticizing the events of the
         <a href="https://en.wikipedia.org/wiki/Russian_Revolution">Russian Revolution of 1917</a>
         and the
         <a href="https://en.wikipedia.org/wiki/Soviet_Union">USSR</a>.
-        short book.
+        short book. [political satire]
       </td>
     </tr>